Three dead after early morning crash in Lower Paxton Township

 LOWER PAXTON TOWNSHIP, Pa.
-(WHTM) — Three people have been killed in a crash that occurred in Lower Paxton Township, Dauphin County during the early morning hours of Thursday, May 4.
+(WHTM) — Three people were killed in a Lower Paxton Township crash early Thursday morning.

 State Police say they lost sight of the vehicle in the vicinity of Interstate 81 North near Exit 72A, at the North Mountain Road overpass.